nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 10.md

 Does indeed splat.
 Splaaloosh.
 How do the, how does the rat dog do?
 Just picture, like, me, like, going, like, super speed with anger.
 Like, I need out of here.

 Die, you dog.
-Alright, Carson.
+Alright, Karsten.
 You are up.
 You filthy rat.
 Yeah.

 I'm not even gonna I'm not gonna make it.
 I mean, I might make it there maybe.
 No. You're not.
 Well, I mean, got one more.